How To Keep Spring Ants Off Your South Carolina Lawn

 Homeowners in South Carolina can follow a few prevention steps to avoid ant infestations, but in the long run, professional control is best.

-- Perform an inspection of the exterior of your home.
-This includes the foundation, siding, doors, windows, and utility entrances.
-Look for cracks and crevices that you will need to fill with silicone caulk.
+- Inspect the exterior of your home including the foundation, siding, doors, windows, and utility entrances.
+Look for cracks and crevices and fill them with silicone caulk.

 - Limit the moisture in and around your home by fixing leaky faucets, fixtures, and pipes both indoors and out.